 Not maintaining your machine can seriously jeopardise health and safety across your business.
 A poorly functioning machine can increase the risks of food poisoning for your customers and affect your food hygiene rating.

 Your dishwasher is a vital part of your kitchen, serving dirty plates to customers won’t be as forgivable as an overcooked Rump Steak.
-Limescale build up in your machine can be detrimental to your businesses hygiene rating.
-To provide sanitation dishwashers reach a temperature of 82.2°c, limescale can build up around the heating element decreasing the machine performance and capability of reaching high temperatures for cleaning.
+Limescale builds up in your machine can be detrimental to your businesses hygiene rating.
+To provide sanitation dishwashers reach a temperature of 82.2°c, limescale can build up around the heating element decreasing the machine performance and capability of achieving high temperatures for cleaning.

-Limescale build up will lead to mineral deposits forming on your plates, this will appear as a white film on your plates.
+Limescale build up will lead to mineral deposits forming on your plates.
+This will appear as a white film on your dishes.
 So how do we tackle it?

 Have you ever wondered what it looks like inside the machine when you run a wash?
 It’s something that we have been wondering about for a while here at Industrial Warewashers, and so we thought we’d see what we could find.